 A indispensable fixture in the Leo front office since 1996, Ms. Adams serves as Leo’s office manager and administrative assistant for business operations.
 A Chicago native and a graduate of Richards High School, Ms. Adams also earned a diploma from the Tyler School of Secretarial Sciences.
 In 2013, the Leo Alumni Association inducted Ms. Adams into the Leo High School Hall of Fame in recognition of her long and meritorious service to Leo, its students and their families.

-Mr. Anderson played football and baseball and wrestled for four years at Leo before graduating in 1991.
+Mr. Anderson played football and baseball and wrestled for four years at Leo.
 He accepted a football scholarship to Purdue University and was a backfield mate of former Leo teammate Corey Rogers before graduating in 1995.
 A member of the Leo High School Hall of Fame, Mr. Anderson received the Community Service Award from the Leo Alumni Association in 2013 for his tireless efforts in recruiting for Leo.
 In his second year as a member of the Leo faculty, Mr. Anderson teaches biology and general science and serves as head baseball coach and assistant football coach.

 MR. JAMES EARNER